kothing/CMS-BeMusic/README.md

 # CMS-BeMusic
- Music Streaming Engine PHP Script Free Download.
 BeMusic is a Multi-purpose Music Sharing and Streaming Platform.
 It can be used to Create Many Different Types of Music Related sites, Including Sites Similar to Soundcloud, Mixcloud, Spotify.

 ## Feature